intershop/intershop-pwa/docs/concepts/configuration.md

 constructor(@Inject(PROPERTY) private property: InjectSingle<typeof PROPERTY>)
 ```

-As can be seen here, only build-time and deploy-time configuration parameter can be supplied this way.
+As can be seen here, only build-time and deploy-time configuration parameters can be supplied this way.

 ### Node.js Environment Variables

 When running the application in Angular Universal mode within a _Node.js_ environment, we can additionally access the process environment variables via _process.env_.
-This method provides a way to configure the application at deploy time, e.g., when using docker images.
+This method provides a way to configure the application at deploy time, e.g., when using Docker images.
 Configuration can then be consumed and passed to the client side via state transfer using Angular's [TransferState](https://angular.io/api/platform-browser/TransferState).

-To introduce a new `TransferState` key it should be added to the [`state-keys.ts`](../../src/app/core/configurations/state-keys.ts).
+To introduce a new `TransferState` key, add it to the [`state-keys.ts`](../../src/app/core/configurations/state-keys.ts).

 ```typescript
 export const NEW_KEY = makeStateKey<string>('newKey');